sheetrocks/srk/README.md

 ## Creating a config file

 You must include with your formula and help document a `config.json` file.
 This file includes metadata about your formula and the paths to the required files.
-See `/templates/config_template.json` and the completed example at `/examples/python/sumplusone/config.json`.
+See `/templates/config_template.json` for the template and `/examples/python/sumplusone/config.json` for a completed example.